DEAL-US/AYNEXT/README.md

 ## ResTest

 The ResTest tool takes as input a file containing the gorund truth and the score given by each technique to each triple being tested.
-The results of each technique should each be ina  different column, with a header corresponding to the name of the technique.
+The results of each technique should each be in a different column, with a header corresponding to the name of the technique.
 The score of the technique can be either a binary score of a continuous probability.
 The following parameters, found at the beginning of the ResTest.py file, can be used for easy configuration of testing parameters:

 RESULTS_FILE -- The input file containing the results of each technique.
 It should contain the following rows: triple source, triple relation, triple target, ground truth, and a column for each technique's results.
 Please, see the provided example, mockup_results.txt.
 METRICS_OUTPUT_FILE -- The name of the file where the metrics will be stored.